 The faux-realism that insists that, come-off-it-everyone-draws-a-line-somewhere-when-it-comes-to-opinions-that-deserve-to-be-barred-and-punished is specious.
 It conflates those who favour licensed speech with those committed to free speech.
 The latter know that a liberal society and true freedom of thought can only survive if, within the law, no lines are drawn.
-They know that such a stance requires not the defense of those who avow opinions deemed “important” and “true” (who, by the very nature of their opinions, will be safe).
+They know that such a stance requires not, as Douthat would have it, the defense of those who avow opinions deemed “important” and “true” (who, by the very nature of their opinions, will be safe).
 Rather, it requires the defense of those who avow opinions known by all who matter to be reprehensible and dangerous – a category that emphatically includes the champions of racist or anti-Semitic opinions.
-And those really committed to free speech know that such a defense can only be mounted not, as Douthat would have it, according to the “substance” of the opinion but as an assertion of general principle.
+And those really committed to free speech know that such a defense can only be mounted not, as Douthat declares, according to the “substance” of the opinion but as an assertion of general principle.
 Finally, they know that such an assertion is indeed (pace Douthat) a “passionate, morally confident” defense.

 To indulge in the idea that those who decry today’s cancel culture do so merely because they don’t agree with “today’s list of cancellation-worthy sins,” and to acquiesce in ad hoc judgments about what views deserve to be defended from cancellation, is to succumb to historical myopia.
 It is to forget, as Oliver Wendell Holmes Jr, put it, “that time has upset many fighting faiths.”
 After all, the witch-hunts of the past weren’t led by those intent on doing bad (as the current comic-book version of history insists) but by those fervently committed to morality, not a few of whom incidentally believed that they were serving a politically progressive cause.